Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ---

 ## TEXT OVERLAY NODE
-You can set the camera's text overlay.<br/>
+You can set the camera's text overlay.
+This node uses the camera's onboard text overlaying capabilities.<br/>
 There are 4 rows avaiable, to be set from the configuration window or dinamically via msg input from flow.<br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/Text.png' width="80%">